zanerock/cloudsite/src/docs/README-prefix.md

 7. Review the information and click 'Add user'.
 8. From the left-hand menu, select 'Groups'.
 9. Select 'Create group'.
-10. For group name, enter 'Cloudsite managers' (or whatever you prefer).
+10. For group name, enter 'cloudsite-managers' (or whatever you prefer).
 In the 'Add users to group' section, click the checkmark by the user you just created.
 11. From the left-hand menu, select 'Permission sets'.
 12. Under 'Types', select 'Predefined permission set' and then select the radio button for 'PowerUserAccess'.
-13. On the 'Specify permission set details' page, the 'Permission set name'.
-You can up the 'Session duration' if you like.
+13. On the 'Specify permission set details' page, the 'Permission set name' is prefilled and you can leave as is.
+Increase the 'Session duration' if you like.
+When done, hit 'Next'.
 14. Review and click 'Create'.
-15. From the left-hand menu, select click 'AWS accounts'.
+15. From the left-hand menu, select 'AWS accounts'.
 16. You should see your root account listed.
 Click the checkbox next to the root account and click 'Assign users or groups'.
 17. Select the 'Cloudsite managers' group you just created (or whatever you called it).
 18. On the 'Assign permission sets' page, select 'PowerUserAccess' and click 'Next'.